Tone (linguistics): Tone sandhi

 In many contour-tone languages, one tone may affect the shape of an adjacent tone.
 The affected tone may become something new, a tone that only occurs in such situations, or it may be changed into a different existing tone.
 This is called tone sandhi.
 In Mandarin Chinese, for example, a dipping tone between two other tones is reduced to a simple low tone, which otherwise does not occur in Mandarin Chinese, whereas if two dipping tones occur in a row, the first becomes a rising tone, indistinguishable from other rising tones in the language.
 For example, the words 很 [xɤn˨˩˦] ('very') and 好 [xaʊ˨˩˦] ('good') produce the phrase 很好 [xɤn˧˥ xaʊ˨˩˦] ('very good').
 The two transcriptions may be conflated with reversed tone letters as [xɤn˨˩˦꜔꜒xaʊ˨˩˦].

 Right- and left-dominant sandhi

 Tone sandhi in Sinitic languages can be classified with a left-dominant or right-dominant system.
 In a language of the right-dominant system, the right-most syllable of a word retains its citation tone (i.e., the tone in its isolation form).
 All the other syllables of the word must take their sandhi form.
 Taiwanese Southern Min is known for its complex sandhi system.
-Example: 鹹kiam5 'salty'; 酸sng1 'sour'; 甜tinn1 'sweet'; 鹹酸甜kiam7 sng7 tinn1 'candied fruit'.
+Example: from 鹹 kiam5 'salty', 酸 sng1 'sour' and 甜 tinn1 'sweet' is the word 鹹酸甜 kiam5–7 sng1–7 tinn1, also transcribed kiam7 sng7 tinn1 'candied fruit'.
 In this example, only the last syllable remains unchanged.
-Subscripted numbers represent the changed tone.